Traditional Dresses Of Indian States

 The traditional costume of Lepcha women is called Dumvum or Dumdyam.
 It is an ankle long costume worn like a sari.
 Another costume worn is Nyamrek which is beautifully attached to the blouse. another community Bhutia wear Bakhu or Kho costumes.
 It is a loose, cloak-style garment that is fastened at the neck on one side and near the waist with a silk or cotton belt.

-Male members wear a loose trouser under the kho.
+Male members wear loose trousers under the Kho.
 The traditional outfit is complemented by embroidered leather boots by both men and women.

 24. Tamil Nadu: